Hi-Angel/notes-backup/coccinelle.md

 # Troubleshooting

-As of now coccinelle is not very good in reporting errors, almost everything you can imagine results in "parse error".
+Coccinelle is terrible at reporting errors, so expect debugging to be mostly a guesswork.
 Some mistakes I was stumbling upon:

 * the `-` and `+` is not at the beginning of a line *(e.g. as a result of playing around with the file)*
 * the `...` are not valid in a number of contexts.